sandeepbhardwaj/geeksforgeeks/README.md

 4. Search in sorted rotated array with duplicates
 5. Find minimum in rotated sorted array

+## Sliding Window
+1. Max sum of 'k' consecutive elements in the array

 ## String
 1. Reverse words in a given string
 2. Permutations of a given string